He’s charged with assaulting police at the Capitol on Jan. 6. Now he’s running for office in Texas.

 “No more fooling around!” he said in a video posted to his Facebook page shortly after he and his wife, Jalise, were at the Capitol, prosecutors say.
 “Make America great again!
 Freedom!”

-Even though the couple faces multiple federal charges stemming from the deadly Jan.
+Even though the couple face multiple federal charges stemming from the deadly Jan.
 6 riot, that is not stopping Middleton from running for office as a Republican in his home state of Texas.

 Middleton, 52, is running for a seat in the Texas House, months after he and his wife, 51, were indicted on charges of assaulting two D.C. police officers, according to a public filing on the Texas secretary of state’s website.
 The Texas Republican Party accepted his nomination to challenge state Rep. David Spiller, a GOP incumbent in Jacksboro, Tex., in a March 2022 primary, according to the Dallas Morning News, the first to report the story.
-Spiller has been in office since March, after winning a special elections in February.
+Spiller has been in office since March, after winning a special election in February.

-The Middletons were arrested in April and charged with nine counts, including assault of a law enforcement officer, obstruction of law enforcement during civil disorder, obstruction of an official proceeding, disorderly conduct on Capitol grounds and unlawful entry on restricted grounds.
-The couple from Forestburg, Tex., has pleaded not guilty and remains free on a personal recognizance bond as they await the start of a trial.
+The Middletons were arrested in April and charged with several counts, including assault of a law enforcement officer, obstruction of law enforcement during civil disorder, obstruction of an official proceeding, disorderly conduct on Capitol grounds and unlawful entry on restricted grounds.
+The Middletons, from Forestburg, Tex., have both pleaded not guilty and remain free on personal recognizance bonds as they await the start of a trial.

 Middleton declined to comment to The Washington Post.